Hands Across the Table: Plot

 Ted and Regi play pranks on each other.
 In the first one, Ted frightens away Regi's date by pretending to be her abusive husband.
 Later, in order to convince Vivian that he is in Bermuda, Ted persuades Regi to telephone Vivian while posing as a Bermuda telephone operator.
-When Regi repeatedly interrupts in a nasally voice, Ted hangs up to avoid laughing in his fiancee's hearing.
+When Regi repeatedly interrupts in a nasally voice, Ted hangs up to avoid laughing in his fiancée's hearing.
 However, this backfires, as Vivian discovers that the call came from New York when she tries to reconnect.
 She hires private investigators to find out what is going on.

 In the course of their stay together, Ted and Regi fall in love.
 On their last night before the boat returns, they admit their mutual love, but Regi ends the relationship, insisting that Ted would resent having given up his chance to be wealthy if he were to marry her.
 Early the next morning, Ted leaves without saying goodbye.

 Vivian has a nasty confrontation with Regi at the hotel.
 After Regi leaves and Ted shows up, Vivian makes it clear that she knows what happened, but is still willing to go through with the marriage.
 Ted, however, asks to be released from their engagement.
 Meanwhile, Regi goes to her regular appointment in Allen's suite, but breaks down in tears.
 Allen had intended to propose to her, but he secretly puts away his engagement ring after she confesses she has fallen in love despite herself.
 When Ted finds her there, she agrees to marry him.
 On a bus, Regi and Ted discuss what they should do first: eat lunch, get married, or find a job for Ted.
 They toss a coin to decide; Ted jokingly says he will get a job if it lands on its side.
 Sure enough, it does when it gets wedged in a manhole cover.